adityatri/Instigrim/README.md

 > [!NOTE]
 > KMP is growing rapidly.
 By the time you access this repo, some of the dependencies might be deprecated.

 This is a Kotlin Multiplatform (KMP) project targeting Android, iOS.
+This project was created by using [Kotlin Multiplatform Wizard](https://kmp.jetbrains.com/).

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: